-Q. Aren’t pews one of the things that identify a church building?
+Q. Aren’t pews one of the things that define a church building?
 Shouldn’t we hang onto them for that reason?

 A. Our building, like most in the Church of England is medieval (1284).
 Pews would not have featured when it was built nor for the greater part of its history.
 Many medieval church buildings (especially larger ones) still have stone seats built into the outer walls, but most of the congregation would have stood.
 The phrase “the weakest go to the wall” comes from here.

 Although we have no records in Ross of when pews were first introduced it’s likely to have been from around the 17th or 18th Centuries.
 The earliest record of pews anywhere in English churches is from about the time of Henry VIII.
 There will have been several different arrangements of pews in the church over that time.
-The ones we currently have date from 1862.
+The ones we have just replaced date from 1862.
 The engraving below from earlier in 19th Century shows some earlier ones – box pews, (you will also recognise the font – now at the top of the north aisle).
-We know from contemporary accounts that the pews wer replaced around 1750 (presumably the ones below) and that implies that there wer pews in the building before that.
+We know from contemporary accounts that the pews were replaced around 1750 (presumably the ones below) and that implies that there were pews in the building before that.
 So we’ve at least had three sets of pews and it seems right that we’ve now moved on again.

 Q. How can I help?